914-Linzing-Andrei/CTF-Challenge-Writeups/writeups/Cyber-Edu Challenges/misc/corrupt-file/README.md

 <img width="458" alt="file" src="https://user-images.githubusercontent.com/107073731/202024437-41b4cb82-bf6d-4dca-8374-db01799df94e.png">

-What we do ?
+So what do we do ?
 Well, we rename the file to have .xz extension and decompress it.

 <img width="497" alt="xz extension" src="https://user-images.githubusercontent.com/107073731/202025401-09c9e2c6-5821-49f7-bfcd-373087362acc.png">